Leanna97/TSINR/Additional_results.md

 such as clustering-based methods (DeepSVDD and ITAD), the density-estimation models (LOF, MPPCACD, DAGMM), the classic methods (OCSVM, iForest), and the change point detection and time series segmentation methods (BOCPD, U-Time, TS-CP2).
+(If the plot is not automatically visible, please see the file of `./plot/experiments_classical.png`.)

 <p align="center">
 <img src=./plot/experiments_classical.png width="1000" height="300"/>